troy896/magisk-files/note.md

-## Magisk e3b475b1-delta by HuskyDG
+## Magisk 0ca9c3e2-delta by HuskyDG

 ### What is new?

-- Minor fixes
+- Signature check enforcement is removed, there is no point to check signature in open source software.

 ### Diff from official